jussapaavo/dotfiles/README.md

 ## Thanks To...

-This repository is based on [Dries Vints' dotfiles](https://github.com/driesvints/dotfiles) and [Tom Payne's chezmoi](https://github.com/twpayne/chezmoi).
-Thank you for all the inspiration, guides and excellent code you've provided.
+This repository is inspired by [Dries Vints' dotfiles](https://github.com/driesvints/dotfiles) and [Tom Payne's chezmoi](https://github.com/twpayne/chezmoi).
+Thank you for the guides and excellent code you've provided.

 ## Other references
 - [Awesome ZSH plugins & other resources](https://github.com/unixorn/awesome-zsh-plugins)